Self-efficacy: Belief in success

+Physiological and psychological states

+A person's emotional and physiological state can also influence an individual's belief about their ability to perform in a given situation.
+When judging their own capabilities, people will often take in information from their body, how a person interprets that information impacts self-efficacy.
+For example, in activities that require physical strength, someone may take fatigue or pain as an indicator of inability or of effort.

 How it affects human function

 Choices regarding behavior

 People generally avoid tasks where self-efficacy is low, but undertake tasks where self-efficacy is high.
 When self-efficacy is significantly beyond actual ability, it leads to an overestimation of the ability to complete tasks.
 On the other hand, when self-efficacy is significantly lower than actual ability, it discourages growth and skill development.
 Research shows that the optimum level of self-efficacy is slightly above ability; in this situation, people are most encouraged to tackle challenging tasks and gain experience.
 Self-efficacy is made of dimensions like magnitude, strength, and generality to explain how one believes they will perform on a specific task.

 Motivation

 High self-efficacy can affect motivation in both positive and negative ways.
 In general, people with high self-efficacy are more likely to make efforts to complete a task, and to persist longer in those efforts, than those with low self-efficacy.
 The stronger the self-efficacy or mastery expectations, the more active the efforts.

 A negative effect of low self-efficacy is that it can lead to a state of learned helplessness.
 Learned helplessness was studied by Martin Seligman in an experiment in which shocks were applied to animals.
 Through the experiment, it was discovered that the animals placed in a cage where they could escape shocks by moving to a different part of the cage did not attempt to move if they had formerly been placed in a cage in which escape from the shocks was not possible.
 Low self-efficacy can lead to this state in which it is believed that no amount of effort will make a difference in the success of the task at hand.